bonato47/Robetarme_iiwa/README.md

 1) a Dynamical system
 2) a path

-In src/send_pose you have one node for the dynamical system (Ds.cpp) , one node to follow the path (Follow_traj) and one node to send the robot to the desired position (quat,pos) by ROSParam.
+In src/send_pose you have one node for the dynamical system (Ds.cpp) , one node to follow the path (Follow_traj) and one node (Send_pos) to send the robot to the desired position (quat,pos) by ROSParam.

 Prerequisite :